 These structural features of a school building are often insurmountable.
 But teachers can still mitigate their impacts by placing pupils in quieter parts of the room, preferably as close to you as possible.

-Some pupils may find lessons overwhelming at points and may need to take some ‘time out’.
+Some pupils with autism may find lessons overwhelming at points and may need to take some ‘time out’.
 If there isn’t already an assigned area for pupils to do so, scope out the area beforehand and see if you can designate a less overstimulating space for pupils to go and sit if they need to.